Jaswant-404/Stock-Market-Analysis/README.md

 ## Dataset Used
-You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline)
+You can use any dataset, i am mainly interested in operation side of Data Engineering (building data pipeline)